TheCakeIsNaOH/choco-remixer/README.md

 - Write docs on how to add packages
 - Comment based help
 - Use switch statements in Edit-InstallChocolateyPackage
-- Move more packages to no custom function, use generic functions
 - Turn into proper module
 - Drop dependency on `choco.exe`, possibly requires chocolatey to update the nuget.exe version as current version does not extract files added to zip after pack.
 	- Move to `chocolatey.lib` instead?